smalluban/neck/README.md

 #### apply `controller.apply(key)`

-Usually called by library, accessors or helpers, but can be invoke manually to trigger `watch` callbacks for scope properties.
-Should be called with `string` containing `contorller.scope` property name.
+Usually called by library, accessors or helpers, but can be called manually to trigger `watch` callback for scope properties.
+Should be called with key as `string` containing `contorller.scope` property name.

 ## Neck.Helper